dark516/TAS.K/writeups/548CTF/Stego - rick_astley_tour/Stego - rick_astley_tour.md

 ![Spectrogram](assets/images/rick_1.png)

-After doing a bit of research, this seems to be a T9 message:
+After doing a bit of research, this seems to be a DTMF encrypted message:

 ```
 77336C63306D65 68306D33 7231636B347374316579